Log Floer cohomology for oriented log symplectic surfaces: Log Floer cohomology for log symplectic surfaces

 We now perform a \emph{real oriented blow-up} of $p$, replacing $p$ by an interval (or circle segment).
 The resulting surface is still log symplectic ($\omega$ pulls back to a log symplectic form) and $\alpha,\beta$ lift to Lagrangians intersecting the new boundary $\tilde{Z}$ transversely (Furthermore, a real oriented blow-up of a boundary point does not change the topology of $(S,Z)$).
 However, since $\alpha,\beta$ originally intersected $Z$ in different angles, after blow-up, they intersect $\tilde{Z}$ in different points. \\ Of course, $\alpha,\beta\subset S$ are entirely unchanged after the blow-up apart from this, and the log Floer complex $CF(\tilde{\alpha},\tilde{\beta})$ is the same as the original $CF(\alpha,\beta)$.
-But $\tilde{\alpha},\tilde{\beta}$ now satisfy the condition for Theorem \ref{thm:easy}, which we can now apply.
-In this context only $H\in C^{\infty}_+(S,Z)$ (instead of any Hamiltonian) are allowed -- this is because more general Hamiltonians would be able to switch the position of $\alpha$ and $\beta$ near $p$, resulting in topologically distinct situations after blow-up. \ep
+But $\tilde{\alpha},\tilde{\beta}$ satisfy the condition for Theorem \ref{thm:easy}, which we can now apply.

+The cohomology $HF(\alpha,\beta)$ is in fact invariant under general isotopy acting on either Lagrangian, as long as it leaves $Z$ invariant: The underlying Floer complex is \emph{always} defined as $CF(\alpha,\phi_H^t(\beta))$, with $t>0$ \emph{sufficiently large}, as defined above (below Definition \ref{def:adm}).
+If we replace $\beta$ by $\beta'= \psi^{t'}(\beta)$, where $\psi^{t'}$ is not admissible Hamiltonian, then we will in general have to take a bigger $t$ to make the deformation $\phi_H^t(\psi^{t'}(\beta))$ sufficiently large.
+Applying the blow-up, we find Lagrangians in the setting of Theorem \ref{thm:easy} which are related to the original configuration by isotopy of $\beta$, and consequently have isomorphic Floer cohomology.
+If we replace $\alpha$ by $\alpha'=\psi^{t'}(\alpha)$, we note that $CF(\alpha',\beta)\cong CF(\alpha,(\psi^{t'})^{-1}(\beta))$, bringing us back to the situation above. \ep